JoaoLeonello/codeflix/README.md

 ### Messaging

 - Communication between microservices using RabbitMQ;
-- There is no single truth about the choice made;
+- There is no single truth about the choice made (as it could be Kafka, SNS, etc...);

 ### Resilience and Self healing